KanmaChizea/resume_app/README.md

 The widgets folder is subdivided into four folders; each representing a specific feature and containing custom widgets used only in that feature.

+The app assets are located in the assets folder

 ## Design description
 The app is a single page application with multiple tabs.
 Each tabview contains a section of the resume.
 The UI is simple and minimalistic, with only one primary color (#1B3979) in the light theme and two shades of grey for the dark theme.
 It uses outlined material icons